A Perplexing Stigma

 While there are other organizations that target math enthusiasts in order to provide them with resources to develop their skills in the subject matter, few attempts to help mainstream students cross the chasm to overcome the stigma and realize their potential in math.
 CSSMA was founded on this latter principle, that we reach out to every student in Canada and encourage them to think about math in a different way, to encourage them to appreciate math as not just an academic subject, but also an art, a sport, and everything in between.
-To achieve this goal, we collaborate with educators to help them enrich their classes with creative activities, we organize events that aim to make math fun for students, and we engage parents by offering great competitive and enrichment opportunities for their children.
-We aim to develop students' thought processes and problem solving skills, which are skills that can be applied to various disciplines, and in turn, help them achieve greater academic success.
+To achieve this goal, we organize competitions, enriched with creative activities, that aim to make math fun for all students.
+Through this, we help develop students' thought processes and problem solving skills, which are skills that can be applied to various disciplines, and in turn, help them achieve greater academic success.

 At the same time, we also see the need to challenge strong math students.
 The strongest math students should not sit bored in class, but rather, be provided with a stimulating environment to explore advanced concepts or engage in extension activities/problems with other strong math students.
 This idea of exploration and teamwork is among the fundamental educational philosophies of the CSSMA.
 We want to make math fun, exciting, and interesting for all!
 To do this, we need to change the way that students think about math, ie. mathematical thinking.